-Windows stores the product key which is used to activate Windows inside its registry.
-This product key is not visible from any Windows settings but can be retrieved using third party product key finder programs.
-This article will tell you how to remove Windows 10 product key from registry to make it invisible from key finder software.
+Windows stores the product key used to activate Windows inside its registry.
+The product key is not visible from any Windows settings, but can be retrieved using third party product key finder programs.
+This article will tell you how to remove the Windows 10 product key from the registry to make it invisible from key finder software.

-While finding the lost product key of Windows 10 can be useful but sometimes it poses a threat for your key to be stolen and used somewhere else.
-This can be the case especially when you are using an enterprise license where only one key can be activated multiple times.
+While finding the lost product key in Windows 10 can be useful, sometimes it poses a threat for your key to be stolen and used somewhere else.
+This can be the case, especially when you are using an enterprise license where only one key can be activated multiple times.
 This includes licenses from Microsoft Action Pack and MSDN subscriptions.

-Let’s go through the process of removing the Windows 10 product key from the registry so that it can’t be retrieved using any product key finder software.
+Let’s go through the process of removing the Windows 10 product key from the registry, so it can’t be retrieved using any product key finder software.

 - Issue the following command:

 That’s it.
-Now the product key cannot be seen using any software.
+Now the product key cannot be seen using any software. /cpky only partially removes the product key.
 Only the last 4 characters of the product key can be retrieved.

-Please note that this command will not do any harm to your computer or Windows licensing.
-Windows will remain activated and only the product key will be removed from the registry.
+Please note that this command will not harm your computer or Windows licensing.
+Windows will remain activated, and only the product key will be removed from the registry.

-slmgr command starts the Microsoft software licensing manager and /cpky switch clears the product key from the registry.
+slmgr command starts Microsoft software licensing manager, and /cpky switch clears the product key from the registry.
 You can see the partial product key using the following command:

-And if you want to completely uninstall the product key from the computer and deactivate Windows, you may issue the following command in the command prompt with administrative privileges:
+If you want to completely uninstall the product key from your computer and deactivate Windows, you may issue the following command in the command prompt with administrative privileges:

 To install a new product key, you may run the following command:

-You can view the details about the current license of Windows using the following command:
+You can view the details of your current Windows license using the following command:

-You can also view the expiration date of your current license state using the following command:
+You can also view the expiry date of your current license state using the following command: